Shubham0812/SG-Conf-2026-Resources/README.md

 ### WordFlux – Word Puzzles

-I recently launched **WordFlux**, a thoughtfully designed word-puzzle game focused on quick thinking, pattern recognition, and long-term vocabulary growth.
+I recently launched **WordFlux**, a thoughtfully designed word-puzzle game focused on quick thinking, and pattern recognition.

 You form words from a limited set of letters before the timer runs out.
 Each session is short, focused, and designed to keep you in a state of flow.